 Programs also offer information on risk reduction that strives to empower victims, how to recognize warning signals and how to avoid potential attacks, and do so without victim-blaming approaches.
 Throughout the year, ongoing awareness and prevention campaigns are directed to students and employees, including faculty, often taking the form of campaigns, guest speakers, events, and programs sponsored by student clubs and organizations such as Bona's for Equality (the University women's issues student organization).
-In addition, the University requires all first year students to complete Haven, an online sexual violence education program presented by EverFi.
+In addition, the University requires all first year students to complete MyStudentBody, an online alcohol education program with a sexual assault educational component.